Spandex: Production

-The polyurea is usually treated with various diamines, which function as chain extenders.
+The polyurethane is usually treated with various diamines, which function as chain extenders.

 Function

 The exceptional elasticity of spandex fibers increases the clothing's pressure comfort, enhancing the ease of body movements.
 Pressure comfort is the response towards clothing by the human body's pressure receptors (mechanoreceptors present in skin sensory cells).
 The sensation response is affected mainly by the stretch, snug, loose, heavy, lightweight, soft, and stiff structure of the material.

 The elasticity and strength (stretching up to five times its length) of spandex has been incorporated into a wide range of garments, especially in skin-tight garments.
 A benefit of spandex is its significant strength and elasticity and its ability to return to the original shape after stretching and faster drying than ordinary fabrics.
 For clothing, spandex is usually mixed with cotton or polyester, and accounts for a small percentage of the final fabric, which therefore retains most of the look and feel of the other fibers.
 An estimated 80% of clothing sold in the United States contained spandex in 2010.